tsk-tsk/tsk-tsk/README.md

 - Customizable JVM version (at the time 1.8 is used)
 - Easy migration to a full-blown Scala project when the script grows.
-The script is valid Scala so the existing tooling handles it perfectly well - the TSK-specific parts are hidden from the Scala compiler within the Scala comment block.
+The script is valid Scala, so the existing tooling handles it perfectly well - the TSK-specific parts are hidden from the Scala compiler within the Scala comment block.
 TSK will be able to generate SBT and Mill projects
 - Robust error handling